causalincentives/pycid/README.md

   as well as methods for generating random ones.
 * [analyze](./analyze) has methods for analyzing different types of effects and interventions as well as incentives in single-decision CIDs and reasoning patterns in MACIDs.
-* [notebooks](./notebooks) has iPython notebooks illustrating the use of key methods:
+* [notebooks](./notebooks) has iPython notebooks illustrating the use of key methods.
-  * [CID_Basics_Tutorial](./notebooks/CID_Basics_Tutorial) introduces how to instantiate, plot, and perform basic methods on CIDs.
-  * [MACID_Basics_Tutorial](./notebooks/CID_Basics_Tutorial) introduces how to instantiate, plot, and perform basic methods on CIDs.
-  * [CID_Incentives_Tutorial](./notebooks/CID_Incentives_Tutorial) shows how to find which nodes in a single decision CID amits incentives: value of control (direct and indirect), value of information, response incentive, and instrumental control incentives.
-  * [Reasoning_Patterns_Tutorial](./notebooks/CID_Incentives_Tutorial) shows how to find which decison nodes reasoning patterns in a MACID.
 * [test](./test) has unit tests for all public methods.

 ## Installation and setup